 This module will ensure that students critique and reflect upon their own work and position in the creative sector.
 The module emphasises self-direction and personal focus whilst acknowledging external and professional expectations and constraints.

 "Best teachers ever!
 Thank you for supporting us through three years it’s been an amazing experience!"
 Lina Danileviciute 2018

-"I have the most wonderful memories and I feel emotionally attached to The Cass.
+"I have the most wonderful memories and I feel emotionally attached to the School.
 I look up to people like my former lecturers Kaye Newman and Janette Harris; they are strong women who taught me to analyse and think not only about design, but about myself and my surroundings.
 Awareness is probably the best word to express what I learnt during my studies.
 Hopefully one day I’ll be able to give back what I’ve learnt and become a lecturer myself.
 Passion and humility are key words for any designer."
 Alessia Bucci, co-lead for the design team behind Starbucks's first ever café on Italian soil

 "The course has excellent contacts in regards to internships, exhibitions and competitions to take part in, giving us the opportunity to get experience in the real world."